How do I get my license back?

 Suspension vs. Revocation

 A license suspension is a temporary ban on your ability to drive.
 As soon as you comply with the terms of your suspension then you get your license back.
-A revocation is a when you completely lose the right to drive, and you must retake the exam after complying with the terms of your revocation.
+A revocation is when you completely lose the right to drive, and you must retake the exam after complying with the terms of your revocation.
 The ways you can have your license suspended include:

 - Failing to pay court fines or court costs.